dramoz/ttgo-t1/panasonic_laser_PM2.5_sensor/Panasonic.LaserSensor.roadtest.report.element14.md

 The application consist of:

 - TTGO-T1 and TTGO-T1 TFT_eSPI drivers wrapped on my own C++ class with some limited functions to make life easier.
-- panasonic_SN-GCJA5 library to connect to the UART and unpack the serial data
+- panasonic_SN-GCJA5 library to connect to the UART, unpack the serial data and stores:
+  - current measurement
+  - average of values since last reset (#/sec)
+  - min/max values
+  - sum (accumulator) of measurements
+- GUI: the GUI (as explained below) provide a simple user interface to display current measurements (or min., max., average, ...), which can be selected with the `top/right` or `bottom/left` buttons.

 The application was implemented, compiled and tested under [PlatformIO](https://platformio.org/), a [Visual Code](https://code.visualstudio.com/) plug-in that replaced my old work flow on the [Arduino IDE](https://www.arduino.cc/en/software).
 The App implementation followed an Arduino approach, and should be easy to port if required.
 However, I 100% recommend switching to PlatformIO when possible.